ENTRIES ARE BEING ACCEPTED FOR THE NEW HORIZONS COMPOSER COMPETITION

 ELIGIBLE AGES: 18-30

-RESIDENCE REQUIREMENT: This competition is open to all young composers living in Nassau, Suffolk, and the 5 Boroughs of New York, or studying at an institution within these areas
+RESIDENCE REQUIREMENT: This competition is open to all residing in Nassau, Suffolk, and the 5 Boroughs of New York, or studying at an institution within these areas

 FORMAT: Compositions should be for the traditional orchestral complement and be between 10 and 15 minutes in length.

-MEDIUM: Traditional manuscript of the entire work, and either a MIDI realization (provided on CD or USB drive) or CD recording required.
+MEDIUM: Traditional manuscript of the entire work, and either a MIDI realization (provided via dropbox or other digital transfer method, or on CD or USB drive) or CD recording of the work submitted required.

 COMPOSITIONS WILL BE EVALUATED ON THE FOLLOWING: Melody, Harmony, Rhythm, Style, Form, Instrumentation, Labeling, Notation, Musicality